How to Use Google Voice On Your Computer Desktop

 For a seamless call quality, buy a dedicated headset with an inbuilt microphone if you wish to make regular calls using your PC and safeguard your privacy.

 Once you have created your Google Voice account, Google will prompt you to select your new Google Voice number.
 This is the number people will call to reach your Google Voice account.
 You can have it assigned based on your city or area code.
 Of course, this step can be skipped in the short-term, though you won’t get much use out of the account until a Google Voice number is assigned.

 Once you select it, you will be prompted to link your Google Voice account to an existing phone number, and then to enter a verification code sent to that linked number.

 The third step is to add any additional phone numbers that you want Google Voice to forward to.
 This means setting up your work phone, cell phone, or home phone to ring simultaneously when the Google Voice number is dialed.
 You can add a new linked number at any time by going to the settings tab, and then to the account tab.

 Shortly after you finish setting up the account, you will receive a brief voicemail welcoming you to Google Voice.
 Then, you’re good to go.

 Top 3 Desktop Client Applications for Google Voice

-The fact that Google Voice is free to use and has a powerful signal that works even if you switch your network location makes it attractive.
-It is also lumps all your phone numbers into a single one makes it convenient.
-Here is the list of the top three desktop client apps that you can use with Google Voice to make it easier for you to receive call alerts.
+The fact that Google Voice is free to use and has a powerful signal that works even if you switch your network location makes it attractive; reliability is a big draw.
+It also lumps all your phone numbers into a single one, so it gives you more convenience.
+The only notable downside is the lack of a built-in desktop widget.

 Google Voice by Google